 There is no doubt that there are varying degrees of successful collaboration between suppliers and distributors.
 They run the gamut; I’ve seen them all.
 Some do an exceptional job, and distributors respect and admire them and go out of their way to help them.
 At the other end of the spectrum, there are those that are truly terrible and clueless; they’re living in the past and don’t have a clue.
 Then there’s varying degrees along that spectrum — just your average supplier.

 If I were you, I’d figure out where you are on this spectrum and how much you are clinging to the past.
 Either way, resolve to move up the ladder, one rung at a time, towards being a modern supplier that genuinely understands what distributors are up against.
 There is a magical correlation between how hard you work in the market and how hard your distributor works for you.
 Help the distributor help you; that’s your new mantra.

-I also want to offer you a FREE resource that dives into the idea of a more “modern” approach to being successful in the 3-tier system.
+I also want to offer you a FREE resource that dives into the idea of a more “modern” approach to being successful in the three-tier system.
 It’s my free online course called, “The Modern Playbook for Wine & Spirits.”
-It’s absolutely free and contains 6 short videos totaling just under 1 hour of total watch time.
-More than 300 wine & spirits professionals have already taken this short course.
+It’s absolutely free and contains 6 short videos totaling just under one hour of total watch time.
+More than three hundred wine & spirits professionals have already taken this short course.
 If you would like to enjoy this course for free, just click here.